Espyo/Pikifen/source/source/lib/inpution/readme.md

 * **Input source**:
   * A specific button, key, analog stick, etc. on a specific device.
   * e.g. The left bumper button on the second controller.

+## Inner workings notes

+* Analog sticks can have any number of axes, and each axis could mean something different, so Inpution makes no attempt to understand them.
+However, for the sake of usability, it treats axis 0 of an analog stick as the horizontal axis and axis 1 as the vertical axis.
+And it treats 0,0 as the analog stick's neutral position, axis 0 negative and positive as left and right respectively, and axis 1 negative and positive as up and down respectively.
+This seems to be what almost all game controllers use in the real world.